wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 Note that although later attacks introduced different message differentials and different sets of conditions from Wang's attack, the basic concepts behind how to _implement_ the attack are relatively unchanged.
-The core ideas in this blog post can be applied to more recent differential attacks on MD4 and related functions more or less directly.
+The core ideas in this blog post should transfer well, and can be applied to more recent differential attacks on MD4 and related functions more or less directly.

 If you're curious what an implementation of Wang's attack might look like when these pieces are all put together, my take on the attack can be found [here](https://github.com/wootfish/cryptopals/blob/master/challenge_55.py).

 I'm measuring a success probability of about $$2^{-17.3}$$ using the techniques described in this post.
-With my Python implementation running in a Qubes VM on a ThinkPad T420s, I see a rate of about three collisions per minute.
+With my Python implementation running in a Qubes VM on an old ThinkPad T420s, I see a rate of about three collisions per minute.

 And frankly, after how much work this attack took, three collisions per minute is fast enough for me.